tomascat/Vivid/readme.md

 - Vivid files can be created in any text editor of your choice, but at this stage should be encoded in Unicode, preferably UTF-8.
 - At the moment you need Python 2+ installed to make use of the script.
-- Simply download 'xconverter.py' and the 'markdown' directory to the directory you want to use it in.
+- Simply download 'xconverter.py' and the 'markdown' directory to the directory of your choice.
-- Open a command-line and enter 'python xconverter.py [filename of your vivid file] [filename of the html file you want to output]'
+- Open a command-line and enter 'python [path to converter]\xconverter.py [path to vivid file]\[filename of your vivid file] [path to html file]\[filename of the html file you want to output]' e.g. 'python c:\vivid\xconverter.py c:\documents\example.vivid c:\website\example.html'
+- If you don't enter the filename for the html file, it will default to the name of vivid file (e.g. example.vivid -> example.html)
 - That's it!

 ###Syntax - XML & HTML